 Most of the Aboriginal and Torres Strait Islander student support services are located next to each other in the John Woolley Building on Camperdown Campus.

-Aboriginal and Torres Strait Islander students in any course can access support from The Gadigal Centre on Camperdown Campus.
-If you’re in first year the Mentoring Our Brothers and Sisters (MOBS) Program can connect you with current Aboriginal and Torres Strait Islander students.
+Aboriginal and Torres Strait Islander students in any course can access support from the Gadigal Centre on Camperdown Campus.
+If you’re in first year, the Mentoring Our Brothers and Sisters (MOBS) Program can connect you with current Aboriginal and Torres Strait Islander students.

 Across the University there are some dedicated spaces for Aboriginal and Torres Strait Islander students.
 These spaces are for students to meet and study together, creating a sense of community on campus.
-To access these spaces, you will need to use your student card or contact The Gadigal Centre.
+To access these spaces, you will need to use your student card or contact the Gadigal Centre.

 The Deputy Vice Chancellor of Indigenous Strategy and Services, Professor Lisa Jackson-Pulver, manages the delivery of Indigenous programs and projects across the University.
 If you have any concerns about, or ideas on how to improve, the experiences of Aboriginal and Torres Strait Islander students at the University of Sydney, contact Professor Lisa Jackson-Pulver.